hyosung11/Launch-School/Courses/JS109/questions.md

 The initialExpression initially assigns i to 0.
 Then, on each iteration of the `for` loop, i is re-assigned via the incrementExpression.
 The expression `i += 2` in our loop is short-hand for `i = i + 2`, and thus re-assigns `i` to the current value of i plus 2.
 When the value of i is greater than 10, the condition provided to our for loop is no longer true and the loop terminates.

 ## The code below logs the numbers from 1 to 10.
-Change it, so that it instead logs the numbers from 10 to 1 in decreasing order, and then logs 'Launch!'.
+Change it, so that it instead logs the numbers from 10 to 1 in decreasing order, and then logs 'Launch!'

 ```js
 for (let i = 10; i > 0; i -= 1) {